U.S. Energy Information Administration logo

 ?

-The two largest coal mines in the United States are the North Antelope Rochelle and Black Thunder mines in Wyoming.
-Together, the two mines produced 21% of total U.S. coal production in 2021.
-The North Antelope Rochelle mine alone produced nearly the same amount of coal in 2021 as the states of Illinois and Montana combined, the fourth and fifth largest coal-producing states.
+The two largest coal mines in the United States are the Black Thunder and North Antelope Rochelle mines in Wyoming.
+Together, the two mines accounted for 21% of total U.S. coal production in 2022.
+The largest producing mine, Black Thunder, produced nearly the same amount of coal in 2022 as the states of Illinois and Kentucky combined, the fourth- and fifth-largest coal-producing states.

 Map of the United States showing Coal Production by Coal Producing Region, 2021 (million short tons).
 Source: U.S. Energy Information Administration, Annual Coal Report, October 2022